 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-How to apply for the HSBC Purchase Plus Credit Card
+How much does it cost to use the HSBC Purchase Plus Credit Card abroad?